 FTF has historically projected tobacco revenues would decline over time.
-Tobacco collections were significantly less than anticipated in SFY23; a \$14.5 million single year decline.
-Interest earnings, however, were higher than budgeted offsetting these revenue losses by \$2.5 million.
-In total, tobacco-related revenues were down from budget by \$12 million.
-Tobacco tax collections were at the very low end the projections provided by the tobacco tax modeling completed for FTF by ASU's College of Business in the 2022 report.
+Tobacco collections were higher \$2.3 million than anticipated in SFY24.
+Interest earnings, were higher than budgeted by \$1 million.
+In total, tobacco-related revenues were higher from budget by \$3.3 million.
+Tobacco tax collections were at the very low end the projections provided by the tobacco tax modeling.